What is “MTW”?

 Key Dates and Events

-- July 20: Draft MTW Annual Plan posted to MPHA web site (this page) and made available in our offices.
+- Later July: Draft MTW Annual Plan posted to MPHA web site (on this page) and made available in our offices.
+A Somali translation of the introduction will be available when translated, shortly thereafter.

-- Aug.
-27: Deadline for MPHA to receive public comment on the draft MTW Annual Plan.
+- End of August: Deadline for MPHA to receive public comment on the draft MTW Annual Plan.

 More about the MTW Program